msp-strath/cs208-logic/pages/pred-logic-semantics.md

 ### Models as Databases {id=pred-sem:models:databases}

 A useful intuition to think about models is as databases: each predicate symbol is interpreted as a (possibly infinite) table of related elements of the universe.
 For example, the `Places` vocabulary defined above has an associated model that records the countries and some of the cities of the United Kingdom.
 We can think of `city`, `country`, and `within` as *tables* of data within a database.
-As we will see below,
+As we will see below, we will use formulas to query databases.

 ```model-checker {id=predsem-places-model-uk}
 vocab Places {